hartnetl/turtle-tallies/README.md

 ![Structure flow chart](static/readme/turtle_tallies.png)

 The above diagram is a simplified version of the program which exists.
 The user enters the data which is validated at each step, and then when confirmed to be correct it is sent to the google sheet.
 The data is sent to a total sheet and the corresponding turtle species' sheet.
 The total number of nests laid by each and both turtles is tallied, as well as the weekly tallies for both.
 This information is returned to the user in a user friendly, easy to read way.
-The project was initally going to compare nest abundance on each beach, but due to time constraints this wasn't possible to include.
+The project was initially going to compare nest abundance on each beach, but due to time constraints this wasn't possible to include.
 This a future feature to be implemented.

 The spreadsheet has 8 worksheets, 7 of which are accessible by this program.
 Each year has 3 worksheets, which follow a similar naming convention for ease of understanding as the project progresses.
 They are raw_year, green_year and log_year.
 The raw worksheets contain all the information input by the user for that year's season.
 The green worksheets contain that years green turtle nest information.
 The log worksheets contain that years Loggerhead nest information.
 The admin data isn't stored from year to year, but are stored for the program to read and return to user.